 A copy of the final sales or lease contract with an itemization of credits, discounts, and incentives received, if applicable.

 Proof of residency: If applying as an individual, a copy of a Massachusetts driver license or other valid form of Massachusetts residency as approved by the Program Administrator.
+Proof of residency must be valid at time of application submission.
 If applying as an organization such as a business, nonprofit: a copy of a local business license, articles of incorporation, articles of organization, statement of information, or other formation document filed with the Massachusetts Secretary of State.

 For Applicants who request applications by phone or mail, a complete application with signature and date.